milkschen/openchromatinprediction/README.md

 ## Project Overview

-Our project has been coded and run using Python 3.X.
+Our project has been coded and run using Python 3.X, on both our personal laptops (OSX) and on MARCC.
 All code has been commented to indicate its function.
 Required packages can be found in `requirements.txt`.

 ## Step-by-step walkthrough of our project
 ### Download the data: